dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

    > [!NOTE]
    > When you import the certificate from a system other than the server where the connector is installed, use must use the following command that includes the key file path: `$userPFXObject = New-IntuneUserPfxCertificate -PathToPfxFile "<FullPathPFXToCert>" $SecureFilePassword "<UserUPN>" "<ProviderName>" "<KeyName>" "<IntendedPurpose>" "<PaddingScheme>" "<File path to public key file>"`

-6. Import the **UserPFXCertificate** object to Intune by running `Import-IntuneUserPfxCertificate -AuthenticationResult $authResult -CertificateList $userPFXObject`
+7. Import the **UserPFXCertificate** object to Intune by running `Import-IntuneUserPfxCertificate -AuthenticationResult $authResult -CertificateList $userPFXObject`

-7. To validate the certificate was imported, run `Get-IntuneUserPfxCertificate -AuthenticationResult $authResult -UsertList "<UserUPN>"`
+8. To validate the certificate was imported, run `Get-IntuneUserPfxCertificate -AuthenticationResult $authResult -UsertList "<UserUPN>"`

-For more information about other available commands, see the read me file at [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).
+For more information about other available commands, see the readme file at [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).

 ## Create a PKCS imported certificate profile

-You can import to Intune certificates that were previously issued to a specific user from any CA. Imported certificates are installed on each device that a user enrolls.
-S/MIME email encryption is the most common scenario for importing existing PFX certificates to Intune.
-A user might have many certificates to encrypt email.
-When they have multiple certificates, the private keys of each certificate must exist on each of a user's devices so they can decrypt previously encrypted email.

-To import certificates into Intune, you can use the [PowerShell cmdlets provided on GitHub](https://github.com/Microsoft/Intune-Resource-Access).

 After importing the certificates to Intune, create a **PKCS imported certificate** profile, and assign it to Azure Active Directory groups.